saiboxx/chexray-diffusion/README.md

 3. Refinement and upscaling using a super-resolution diffusion process

 Phase 1 and 2 together define an LDM.
-Phase 2 and 3 are trained on MaCheX, collection of over 650,000 chest X-rays and thus, build a foundational basis for our model stack.
+Phase 2 and 3 are trained on MaCheX, a collection of over 650,000 chest X-rays and thus, build a foundational basis for our model stack.
 The first phase is task-specific.
-For unconditional snythesis, we train on full MaCheX and for text-conditioning we use the MIMIC subset.
+For unconditional snythesis, we train on full MaCheX and for report-to-chest-X-ray we use the MIMIC subset.

 <p align="center">
 <img src=assets/cheff_overview.png />